-Ditto’s Keep Safe Adventure Show does not involve sex education and essentially presents safety strategies that lead towards seeking the appropriate support to gain assistance.
+Ditto’s Keep Safe Adventure Show does not involve sex education.
+The Show presents safety strategies that lead children to seek the appropriate assistance if or when they feel unsafe.

 The show includes identifying the private parts of the body and body ownership as part of the process but at no point is the word ‘sex’ referred to or ‘sexual intercourse’ explored or explained.
-The private parts are identified and names using everyday terminology that includes the mouth, the chest, between the legs and the bottom.
-This language is accessible for different kinds of learners and it is worth noting we do not use anatomical names in the show being an inappropriate platform for introducing them.
+The private parts are identified and named using everyday terminology that includes the mouth, the chest, between the legs and the bottom.
+This language is accessible for different kinds of learners and it is worth noting we do not use anatomical names in the show.

-For more remote schools and centres, we have produced a DVD of the show and have our Ditto in a Box ‘in-class’ resource which can either complement the show or work as a stand alone program of study.
+For more remote schools and centres, we have produced a DVD of the show and have our Ditto in a Box resources, which can either complement the show or work as stand-alone program of study.

 Children will be empowered by the tools that are presented to help them recognise the difference between a safe and unsafe scenario and what to do to gain assistance.